Atlantis B-29 Rebuild

 19 of 54

-The entire plane in one coat of Testors Model Master gray primer.
-I'm still not sure what the final surface will be.
+The entire plane, except the roof antenna, has one coat of Testors Model Master gray primer.
+I had forgot to mount the antenna before applying the primer.
+I'm still not sure what the final surface color will be.
 The B-29's were either gray aluminum, silver aluminum or olive.
 Some also had a flat black underside.
 The olive version was rare.
 I'm leaning toward gray aluminum.

 20 of 54